danburonline/oddball-paradigm/problem_1/README.md

 ## 🧩 Remarks

 - The frontend has only been tested on a MacBook Pro with macOS Big Sur 11.5.2 inside the Brave, Chromium and Edge browsers.
-- There are still some issues with the Synthesizer cleanup when you leave the experiment page => would need some rework.
+- There are still some issues with the synthesiser clean up when you leave the experiment page => would need some rework.
-- The frontend has been optimised for a 15 inch retina display.
+- The frontend has been optimised for a 15-inch retina display.
 Have a look at the screen designs for the mobile version.